 Are you seeing a pattern yet?
 Lower risk equals lower return.
 Higher risk equals higher return.

 6. Municipal bonds are securities issued by public municipalities like a city, county, or state.
 They have a low default risk in a normal economy but are not completely exempt from bankruptcy risk.

 Their primary appeal is to the high-income investor.
 The interest paid is not taxable at the federal level.
 If you are in the same state as the bond issuer the payments aren’t taxed at the state level either.
 For those in a high marginal tax rate, this can make an enormous difference.
 For example, for a 35% marginal tax rate, a municipal bond paying 3.9% would be equivalent to a taxable bond paying 6%.

-So, are you convinced that bonds should be part of your portfolio?
+Bonds should be part of your portfolio.
 Which category appeals to you the most?
 Do you want to concentrate on one or two types of bonds?
 Or diversify across all categories?